Lecco: Sport

-The town's football team Calcio Lecco 1912 currently play in Serie C. Their traditional rivalry with the team of the city of Como is marked by the so-called Derby del Lario, often surrounded by violence between fans, created by the local ultras group Cani Sciolti.
+The town's football team, Calcio Lecco 1912, was promoted to Serie B in 2023.
+Their traditional rivalry with the team of the city of Como is marked by the so-called "Derby del Lario", often surrounded by violence between fans, created by the local ultras group Cani Sciolti.

 The main sports facility of the city is the Rigamonti-Ceppi Stadium, where the football team trains and plays.
-It was built in 1922 in honor of the football player Mario Rigamonti and the ex-president of the team Mario Ceppi.
+It was built in 1922, in honor of the football player Mario Rigamonti and the ex-president of the team Mario Ceppi.
 It can contain almost 5000 people.

 Lecco has been on multiple occasions the finish place of the Giro di Lombardia cycling classic.